 The European Union of Rechtspfleger (E.U.R) was founded 1967.
 The Union is a NGO (non-governmental organization), since 5 May 1971 with participatory status at the Council of Europe and since 2003 as an organization with an Observer Status with the CEPEJ (European Committee for the Efficiency of Justice).

 The E.U.R represents the profession of Rechtspfleger and comparable higher officials in Europe.
 Several non-European organizations joined the E.U.R. as associated members, thus the E.U.R has influence not only in Europe.

 Rechtspfleger are judicial officials to whom judicial tasks were transferred to be done by themselves independently and in their own responsibility.
 They belong to the higher staff of the judicial organization.

-Austria, Belgium, Denmark, Estonia, France, Finland, Germany, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Spain and Sweden.
-Associated members are: Chile, Japan, Mali, Morocco, South Korea and Tunisia.
+Austria, Belgium, Denmark, Estonia, France, Finland, Germany, Hungary, Italy, Luxembourg, the Netherlands, Poland, Portugal, Romania, Spain and Sweden.
+The E.U.R has associated members in: Japan, Mali, Mauritania, Morocco, South Korea and Tunisia.

 The European Union of Rechtspfleger is neutrally in political and ideological respects.